Category:

 What is Dionne Warwick's net worth?

-Dionne's net worth was at one time much higher, but it was also at one time negative $10 million.
+As we detail in the next section below, Dionne Warwick's net worth was much higher at one point, but it was also at one point NEGATIVE $10 million.
 Dionne has experienced financial problems on and off in recent years.
 She filed for personal bankruptcy in 2013, at which time she reported to a court that she had less than $25,000 in assets and more than $10 million in debt.
-Some of Warwick's most famous hits include "Raindrops Keep Falling on My Head and "Do You Know the Way to San Jose."

-In March 2013, Dionne Warwick declared that she was completely broke and owed an estimated $10 million in back taxes.
+In March 2013, Dionne Warwick filed for bankruptcy, declaring at the time that she was completely broke and owed an estimated $10 million in back taxes.
 Her bankruptcy filing reported that Dionne only had $25,000 in assets at the time, while also having $10.2 million in debts.
 The same filing listed her monthly income at $20,000 and her monthly expenses at $21,000.

 Real Estate